vinceimbat/vinceimbat/content/the writing life of thoreau.md

 >Without such a stable and contented homelife, Thoreau could not possibly have pursued his career in the way that he did.
 His attic chamber in the Yellow House became Walden-on-Main, a room of his own in an equitable and interdependent household in which everyone helped out.

 >To Thoreau even the most ordinary sounds were music, and his journal records the many “melodies” that reached him, little vignettes of ambience: warm summer evenings when neighbors and farmers “come a-shopping after their day’s haying are chatting in the streets and I hear the sound of many musical instruments and of singing from various houses”

 p.
+331–332

+>Under the surface of Thoreau’s placid homelife was a mind on fire.
+The quieter his days, the more extravagant his pages.
+The key to creativity, he thought, was to keep writing and not judge or edit too soon: “You must try a thousand themes before you find the right one—as nature makes a thousand acorns to get one oak.”
+And stay close to the earth, away from books

+>Didn’t scholars do the same?—muck out in winter the fertile soil thrown up in summer?
+“My barn-yard is my journal,” he joked, and “decayed literature makes the best soil.”

+>Once, he had dreamed of buying a farm, and despite his condescension to farmers in _Walden_, he always felt a kinship with them.
+They lived on the land; he, too, should “live in each season as it passes—breathe the air, drink the drink, taste the fruit,” give himself to it wholly. _Walden_ must live in season, it must be an agrarian book, close to the earth.
+To write it, he would dig deep into the muck

+>The great cycle of seasons seemed to be not merely weather, but the deep metaphysical framework for a spiritual life

+>Politics and war had drawn Thoreau deep into the newspapers, but now he set them aside: “You cannot serve two masters.
+It requires more than a day’s devotion to know & to possess the wealth of a day.”

+p.
 381 (Wild Fruits)